alekswebnet/pdfjs-viewer-element/README.md

 `viewer-path` - Path to PDF.js prebuilt

-`locale` - Language of the interface
+`locale` - Language of the interface, see [all l10n files](https://github.com/mozilla/pdf.js/tree/master/l10n)

+`text-layer` - Text layer, that is used for text selection

 `page` - Page number